 Before we get started, make sure you grab the FREE Canva template I created just for you.

-All you have to do is replace the background with an image of your choice and then edit the text.
+All you have to do is replace the background with an image of your choice and then edit the text (what you'll see is my details, so you'll definitely wanna change it).

 Feel free to change the font and make it yours.